 Enhances Skin Health

-Arrowroot enriched with skin healing nutrients like vitamins, antioxidants, and protein, treat blemishes, acne scars, rashes, and pigmentation.
-Using arrowroot-based face mask is valuable for restoring the dead skin cells and bringing back the natural glow and radiance.
-Furthermore, arrowroot powder laden with bioactive compounds are widely used in beauty care products that helps to sustain moisture and nourishes the skin from deep within.
+Arrowroot enriched with skin-healing nutrients like vitamins, antioxidants, and protein, treat blemishes, acne scars, rashes, and pigmentation.
+Using an arrowroot-based face mask is valuable for restoring dead skin cells and bringing back the natural glow and radiance.
+Furthermore, arrowroot powder laden with bioactive compounds is widely used in beauty care products that help sustain moisture and nourish the skin from deep within.

 Arrowroot Vs Corn Starch